Ylianst/MeshCentral/docs/docs/messaging/index.md

 ## Telegram Setup

-Currently only Telegram is supported.
-You will need to provide MeshCentral with the necessary login information so that MeshCentral can authenticate and connect to the Telegram servers and start sending notifications.
+For Telegram integration, you will need to provide MeshCentral with the necessary login information so that MeshCentral can authenticate and connect to the Telegram servers and start sending notifications.
 For Telegram, both user and bot login is supported with bot login being the more typical way to go.
 The configuration in the config.json for a bot login looks like this:

 ```json
 {